Convert Outdoor Light to Solar – 3 Easy Ways With Diagrams

 Why Would You Convert Outdoor Light to Solar?

 There are a couple of good reasons to convert outdoor lighting or even a single light to solar.

 This is a no-brainer.
 Once the initial roll-out cost of a solar-powered system is covered, the lighting is essentially free.

 Solar-powered outside lighting generally costs less to maintain over its lifespan than AC setups.

 If you choose stand-alone lights or a DC setup, your outside lighting is far safer due to the low voltages used.

 Using solar power to light your outside space is by far the more environmentally responsible choice.

-If you decide to convert your existing AC lighting, there are several solar light choices available to you.
+If you decide to convert your existing AC lighting, several solar light choices are available to you.
 Each of these options offers different benefits, and your specific needs would dictate which you choose.
 However, one thing is certain: you will definitely save a significant amount of money over time.

 It’s a Wrap